madhumita-jha/Book_recommendation_system/README.md

 - **Database**: Pandas (for handling the book dataset)

 ## Project Video
-Check out this video to see a demo of my project: [Project Demo](https://youtu.be/vc2IdC9Okm0)
+Check out this video to see a demo of my project: (https://youtu.be/vc2IdC9Okm0)